The Long Game (film)

 The Long Game is a 2023 American historical sports drama film directed by Julio Quintana, who co-wrote the screenplay with Paco Farias and Jennifer C. Stetson, based on Humberto G. Garcia's 2010 non-fiction book Mustang Miracle.
 The film stars Jay Hernandez, Julian Works, Jaina Lee Ortiz, Brett Cullen, Oscar Nuñez, Paulina Chávez, Gregory Diaz IV, José Julián, Cheech Marin, and Dennis Quaid.

 The Long Game premiered at the 2023 South by Southwest Film & TV Festival, and was released theatrically in the United States by Mucho Mas Media on April 12, 2024.

+Mexican professional boxer Canelo Álvarez served as executive-producer for the film.

 Plot

 In 1956 Del Rio, Texas, Mexican-American teenager Joe Trevino fights with three white boys in an alley, later rescued by his friends Felipe Romero, Mario Lomas, Gene Vasquez, and Lupe Felan.
 Meanwhile, J.B.
 Peña, a former Marine and the new high school superintendent, prepares nervously for a meeting with the head of the local country club.
 At the club, the boys work as caddies for members including Judge Milton Cox and his son Tim.
 Joe is tipped for his helpfulness, while others are treated dismissively.

 The group hit golf balls across a field.
 Joe accidentally shatters the driver's side window of J.B.'s passing car.
 J.B. investigates the hill and later arrives meets his old Marine friend, golf pro Frank Mitchell.
 Bleeding from his forehead, J.B. pleads with club president Mr. Glenn to become a member, citing his love for golf.
 Glenn refuses, claiming other members would be uncomfortable with a Mexican member.

 At school, Joe freezes when challenged to show off in front of a girl named Daniella.
 J.B. disagrees with Principal Guerra's militaristic discipline approach on students.
 During an assembly, J.B. recognizes the boys from the incident and learns from Guerra about the annual state high school golf championship.
 Joe admits to being the one who hit the ball, and J.B. offers to forgive the damage if the boys form a golf team.
 All but Joe agree, but they acknowledge that they need him to succeed.

 J.B. discusses the situation with his father Adelio.
 Frank and club secretary Gayle join the Peñas for dinner, and J.B. proposes Frank serve as assistant coach.
 J.B. confronts Joe about his reluctance to join, encouraging him to think about his future.
 Frank eventually agrees to coach after seeing the boys' skills.
 Pollo advises Joe to reconsider, and Joe shows up to practice.
 The boys train rigorously, practicing at night and in poor weather.